Position

 Qualifications

-• High school diploma or equivalent required; associate's or bachelor's degree in audiology or a related field preferred.
+• High school diploma or equivalent required; additional education in audiology or a related field preferred.

-• Certification as a Hearing Screen Technician or equivalent qualification.
+• Certification as a Hearing Screen Technician or equivalent is highly desirable.

 Is becoming a Hearing Screen Technician a good career path?